Fable (video game series): Reboot (2020–present)

 In January 2018, rumors surfaced that a new Fable game was being developed by Playground Games, and that studio was hiring 177 positions for an open world role-playing game.
 During the Xbox Games Showcase in July 2020, a new Fable was announced as being in development, with the game releasing on the Xbox Series X and Series S and Microsoft Windows at an undisclosed date.
 It will run on the Forza series' in-house game engine, ForzaTech.
 In November 2021, Eidos-Montréal would join the project as a co-developer.
 By March 2023, the game was reported to be in the early stages of full production.
 On June 11, 2023, Playground Games unveiled the first in-game trailer of Fable at the Xbox Games Showcase, featuring actor Richard Ayoade, subsequently followed by another July 2024 trailer featuring actor Matt King.

+The game was originally planned for release in 2025.
+However, on February 25, 2025, Craig Duncan, head of Xbox Game Studios, announced on the Xbox Podcast that the launch had been moved to 2026 to improve overall quality and address technical issues.
+Shortly after the announcement, rumors surfaced suggesting that the delay was intended to allow the game to launch simultaneously on PlayStation 5; however, these claims were denied by Microsoft insiders.

+On January 8, 2026, Xbox announced that the game would receive a deep-dive presentation at Xbox Developer Direct on January 23, 2026.
+During the event, Playground Games confirmed that the game will be released simultaneously on PlayStation 5, Xbox Series X/S, and Microsoft Windows in Autumn 2026, marking this game to be the first Fable title to release on a non-Xbox home console as well as on a PlayStation console.
+However, on May 29, 2026, Playground Games and Microsoft announced that Fable was delayed to February 2027 in order to "have the dedicated moment it deserves" as the publisher planned its holiday lineup.
+With a follow up trailer coming out during the Xbox Showcase on the 7th June 2026, with the new release date being the 23rd February 2027, along with confirming Hayley Atwell is starring in the game.